 On Thursday, August 2, Harrison defeated Gemma Gibbons of Great Britain to become the first American judoka to win a gold medal.
 On the way to her medal in the 78kg class, Harrison also had to dispatch opponents from Brazil, Hungary, and Russia.

-A separate item today on Wakefield Patch notes that Harrison was also recently recognized for her accomplishment with the O.C.
+A notes that Harrison was also recently recognized for her accomplishment with the O.C.
 Tanner Inspiration Award.